skoolkid/skoolkit/sphinx/source/html-templates.rst

 the following items:

 * memory map entry descriptions (on disassembly pages and memory map pages)
-* mid-block comments and block end comments on disassembly pages
+* block start comments, mid-block comments and block end comments on disassembly pages
 * entries on a :ref:`box page <boxpages>`

 The following identifier is available (in addition to the universal